ricallinson/pi-pxe-boot/README.md

 From `root=` onwards replace it with the following substituting the IP address with the IP address of your server;

-	root=/dev/nfs nfsroot=10.0.0.88:/nfs/client1 rw ip=dhcp rootwait elevator=deadline
+	root=/dev/nfs nfsroot=10.0.0.10:/nfs/client1 rw ip=dhcp rootwait elevator=deadline

 Finally remove any unnecessary information from `/nfs/client1/etc/fstab`.
-THis means leaving only the line that starts with `proc`;
+This means leaving only the line that starts with `proc`;

 	nano /nfs/client1/etc/fstab